Bobo-dioulasso Hauts-bassins, Burkina Faso Travel Guide

 Burkinabè cuisine blends rich West African traditions.
 It also incorporates influences from French the colonial past and trade with neighboring countries.

 Millet, sorghum, maize, rice, and fonio staple foods.
-The flavor profile savory, utilizing chili, onions, tomatoes, and various local spices.
+The combination of flavors savory, utilizing chili, onions, tomatoes, and various local spices.
 Peanut sauce a common accompaniment.

 Millet (used in fufu and tô), sorghum, and rice main carbohydrate sources.